bnji/simplemvc/README.md

-##Philosophy
+#Philosophy

 **Ease of use**
 Easy to get started (less than 5 minutes).

 **One goal**
-**Keep the View synchronised with the Model** and therefore should not handle routing, local storage, etc. by keeping things simple and not add unnecessary/extravagance functionality.
+**Keep the View synchronised with the Model** and therefore should not handle routing, local storage, etc. by keeping things simple and not add unnecessary/extravagance functionality. **However, I haven't decided yet whether some of these functionalities will be implemented later.
+If that's the case, it will probably be as an extension and not as a core part of the library.**

 **Light weight**
 Keep the code as light weight as possible.
-The library is ~8KB minified!
+The library is currently ~12KB minified (4-5x lighter than other libraries).

 **Standards**
 Use existing HTML elements and attributes instead of a templating system.

-**Cross-browser**
+**Cross-browser (back to IE6)**
-Use jQuery as the only dependency to ensure cross-browser compatability & rapid development.
-The tradeoff is, that  newer versions of jQuery only support modern browsers.
-Simple.mvc should work with IE7&IE8, but it definitely works with >IE8 and all modern web browsers (desktop/mobile).
-Note: jQuery 1.4.3 or newer is required.
+Simple.mvc uses jQuery as the only dependency to ensure cross-browser compatibility & rapid development (+less code maintenance and the need for testing new code which has already been tested/used).
+The tradeoff is, that  newer versions (>1.9.0) of jQuery only support modern browsers (IE>8).
+Simple.mvc supports ancient web browsers such as IE6 and FF 3.5, and of course also all modern web browsers (desktop/mobile).

+Notes:

+ - Simple.mvc requires jQuery >=1.4.3, and should work with any newer version .
+ - Support for old web browsers requires [jQuery 1.9.0](//code.jquery.com/jquery-1.9.0.min.js) and [jQuery migrate 1.0.0](//code.jquery.com/jquery-migrate-1.0.0.min.js).
+Read more [here](http://blog.jquery.com/2013/01/15/jquery-1-9-final-jquery-2-0-beta-migrate-final-released)

 **MVC design pattern**
 There are many views on how to interpret [Model-View-Controller](//en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller), but in this case it should be understood simply by asking the question: